S&P500 falls after retail sales data for December comes in better than expected

 Stocks fell Wednesday as Treasury yields tracked higher following the release of stronger-than-expected U.S. economic data.

 Retail sales data for December came in stronger-than-expected, indicating a resilient consumer and putting aggressive rate cuts from the Federal Reserve into doubt.
-Retail sales were up 0.6% from November, and gained 0.4% month-over-month excluding autos.
-Economists polled by Dow Jones had estimated a 0.4% month-to-month increase in retail sales and 0.2% ex-autos.
+Retail sales were up 0.6 per cent from November, and gained 0.4 per cent month-over-month excluding autos.
+Economists polled by Dow Jones had estimated a 0.4 per cent month-to-month increase in retail sales and 0.2 per cent ex-autos.

-The 10-year Treasury yield was last trading 4 basis points higher at 4.11%, continuing its rise from Tuesday after Federal Reserve Governor Christopher Waller warned easing monetary policy may come slower than anticipated.
+The 10-year Treasury yield was last trading 4 basis points higher at 4.11 per cent, continuing its rise from Tuesday after Federal Reserve Governor Christopher Waller warned easing monetary policy may come slower than anticipated.

-So far, traders are pricing in a roughly 52% chance that the Federal Reserve begins cutting rates in March as hopes mount for a pivot, according to CME Group’s FedWatch tool.
+So far, traders are pricing in a roughly 52 per cent chance that the Federal Reserve begins cutting rates in March as hopes mount for a pivot, according to CME Group’s FedWatch tool.

-Charles Schwab shed 1.9% after reporting mixed quarterly results.
-Walgreens and Caterpillar both lost more than 4%, leading the Dow’s losses.
-Meanwhile, Boeing gained about 1%, making it one of the biggest gainers in the Dow after weeks of heavy losses.
+Charles Schwab shed 1.3 per cent after reporting mixed quarterly results.
+Walgreens and Caterpillar both dropped about 3 per cent, leading the Dow’s losses.
+Meanwhile, Boeing advanced 1.3 per cent, making it one of the biggest gainers in the Dow after recent sharp losses.

 In commodity-related news, iron ore, oil, and gold, declined, with gold nearing a drop below $2,000 per ounce.

+Shifting to US sectors, all closed lower overnight.
+Real Estate and Utilities were the worst performers, whilst Consumer Staples recorded the fewest losses.

-In the UK, both headline CPI at 4% and core CPI at 5.1% slightly exceeded expectations, delaying a potential Bank of England pivot towards rate cuts.
+In the UK, headline CPI came in at 4 per cent and core CPI was 5.1 per cent, which was slightly higher than expectations, delaying a potential Bank of England pivot towards rate cuts.

-The UK 10-year note yield surged by 19 basis points to 3.98%, and this disappointing CPI report indicates that the Bank of England is still distant from having sufficient evidence to confidently lower rates.
+The UK 10-year note yield surged by 19 basis points to 3.98 per cent, and this disappointing CPI report indicates that the Bank of England is still distant from having sufficient evidence to confidently lower rates.

 Additionally, China's recent data and weak consumer confidence are impacting overall market sentiment and retail sales figures are expected to remain volatile.